-Ohio, that's what hope is.
+Florida, that's what hope is.

 That's what kept some of our parents and grandparents going when times were tough.
 What led them to say, "Maybe I can't go to college, but if I save a little bit each week, my child can.
-Maybe I can't have my own business but if I work really hard my child can open up one of her own.
+Maybe I can't have my own business but if I work really hard my child can open up one of her own."
 It's what led those who could not vote to say "if I march and organize, maybe my child or grandchild can run for President someday."

-That's what hope is-that thing inside that insists, despite all evidence to the contrary, that there are better days ahead.
+That's what hope is - that thing inside that insists, despite all evidence to the contrary, that there are better days ahead.
 If we're willing to work for it.
 If we're willing to shed our fears.
 If we're willing to reach deep inside ourselves when we're tired, and come back fighting harder.

 Don't believe for a second this election is over.
 Don't think for a minute that power concedes.
-We have to work like our future depends on it in these last few days, because it does.
+We have to work like our future depends on it in the next twenty-four hours, because it does.

-But I know this, Ohio, the time for change has come.
+But I know this, Florida, the time for change has come.
 We have a righteous wind at our back.

-And in these last couple of days, I need you to knock on some doors for me, and make some calls for me, and go to barackobama.com and find out where to vote - and remember, you can vote early here in Ohio.
-If you will stand with me, and fight by my side, and cast your ballot for me, then I promise you this - we will not just win Ohio, we will not just win this election, but together, we will change this country and we will change the world.
+And if in these final hours, you will knock on some doors for me, and make some calls for me, and go to barackobama.com and find out where to vote.
+If you will stand with me, and fight by my side, and cast your ballot for me, then I promise you this - we will not just win Florida, we will not just win this election, but together, we will change this country and we will change the world.
 Thank you, God bless you, and may God bless America.